 All objects that are not part of the game shouldn’t be in the room.
 If you leave a lot of false clues, the players will get lost in space and time.
 Imagine leaving 20 books on the shelf and none of them is part of the game.
 Players will start checking every one of the books until it becomes so boring for them.

-Eventually, they will lose interest in the game, and instead of being super fun, your game will become supper exhausting and monotonous.
-That is why we created Houdini’s secret room as a board/escape room hybrid game which can be played just on one table, as well as in the whole room/apartment.
+Eventually, they will lose interest in the game, and instead of being super fun, your game will become super exhausting and monotonous.
+That is why we created Houdini’s secret room as a board/escape room hybrid game that can be played just on one table, as well as in the whole room/apartment.

 Make a check list

 The regular tasks can be prepared hours or even days before the guests come to your escape party (like locking the boxes with clues and hiding the key in the book).
-But some of the puzzles have to be done right before the guest arrive.
-For example setting the Morse light code has to be 5 min before the game starts, because otherwise the cell phone battery won’t last a whole hour.
+But some of the puzzles have to be done right before the guests arrive.
+For example, setting the Morse light code has to be 5 min before the game starts, because otherwise, the cell phone battery won’t last a whole hour.

-Make sure all the details of the game are included in your check list, if you want to minimize the possibilities of forgetting something.
+Make sure all the details of the game are included in your checklist if you want to minimize the possibility of forgetting something.

 Don’t forget to prepare hints for some of the challenges that might prove problematic.
-When they ask for a hint, do not elaborate on the topic, but prepare short hints like riddles (you can even come up with some rhymes like we did in our ready to play Houdini secret room game).
+When they ask for a hint, do not elaborate on the topic, but prepare short hints like riddles (you can even come up with some rhymes as we did in our ready-to-play Houdini secret room game).

-Making your first home escape room is time and energy consuming, but at the end the reward is unparalleled.
+Making your first home escape room is time and energy-consuming, but in the end the reward is unparalleled.
 If you really love this kind of games and want to make a special night for the people you love, just go for it!